-- NEOs and Other Key Executives: We made special restricted stock unit awards to 25 key executives, including our NEOs other than our CEO and CFO, which will be earned in full, if at all, in the event that the market price for our stock increases to at least \$18.05 per share over the next three years.
-The performance based RSUs vest when the five-day average closing stock price is at least \$18.05 per share.
-If the market price of our stock increases to \$18.05 per share, but not until between three and five years from the date of this grant, one-half of the shares granted would vest and one-half would be forfeited.
-If it takes more than five years to get to \$18.05 per share, none of the restricted stock units would vest, and all would be forfeited. - · Other RSUs: We awarded additional performance-based restricted stock units to our CEO and CFO to recognize their contributions to our strong financial performance during fiscal 2012.
-Seventy percent of this award is subject to the achievement of a rolling four quarter Adjusted EBITDA target, divided equally into three tranches.
-Thirty percent of the 2012 performance-based RSU award is subject to the achievement of our rolling four quarters Productivity Practice revenue target amounts, which is divided into three equal tranches.
-Each of these six tranches vests automatically when these performance measures are achieved.
+- · Stock Price-Based RSUs: We made special restricted stock unit (or RSU) awards to 25 key executives, including our NEOs other than our CEO and CFO, which will be earned in full, if at all, in the event that the five-day average closing price for our stock increases to at least \$22.00 per share during the next five years.
+More particularly, 100% of these performance-based RSUs will vest if, during the next three years, the five-day average closing price for our stock is at least \$22.00 per share.
+If the five-day average closing price of our stock increases to \$22.00 per share, but not until between three and five years from the date of this grant, one-half of the granted RSUs would vest and one-half would be forfeited.
+If it takes more than five years for the five-day average closing price of our stock to get to \$22.00 per share, none of the RSUs would vest, and all would be forfeited. - · Other Performance-Based RSUs: We awarded performance-based RSUs to our CEO and CFO during fiscal 2013 to both recognize their significant contributions to our strong financial performance and encourage the achievement of continued extraordinary performance in the future.
+Seventy percent of this award is subject to the achievement of rolling four quarter Adjusted EBITDA targets, with the award opportunity divided equally into three tranches subject to different levels of achievement.
+Thirty percent of this RSU award is subject to the achievement of our rolling four quarter Productivity Practice revenue target amounts, with the award opportunity also divided equally into three tranches subject to different levels of achievement.
+Each of these six tranches will vest automatically if the applicable performance targets are achieved.